 Participants

 One hundred and thirty-three participants completed Experiment 2.
 All participants were undergraduate students recruited from either the University of Southern Mississippi (n = 77) or Midwestern State University (n = 56) who completed the study in exchange for partial course credit.
 Consistent with Experiment 1, participants were randomly assigned to either the JOL or no-JOL encoding groups.
 Data screening followed the same procedure outlined in Experiment 1, and data from eight participants were excluded from the final analyses.
 Thus, our final sample consisted of 125 participants (JOL group n = 62, no-JOL group n = 63).
-Our final sample was based on Experiment 1, and a sensitivity analysis conducted with G*Power 3.1 confirmed that our sample had sufficient power to detect small main effects and interactions or larger (ds ≥ 0.22).
+Our final sample was based on Experiment 1, and a sensitivity analysis conducted with G*Power 3.1 suggested that our sample had sufficient power to detect small main effects and interactions or larger (ds ≥ 0.22).
 All participants were native English speakers.

 Materials and Procedure